 EFTEC founds a joint venture with the Czech company D-Plast to develop the Central and Eastern Europe market for process materials for the automotive industry.

-Production of polyester fibres Grilene® is stopped and all know-how sold to the Montefibre Company, Milan (Italy).
+Production of polyester fibers Grilene® is stopped and all know-how sold to the Montefibre Company, Milan (Italy).

 Take-over of the Karl Fischer Industrieanlagen GmbH, Berlin, Germany to 100% and, together with EMS-INVENTA AG, formation of the business unit INVENTA-FISCHER.

 EMS becomes market leader with Grilbond® bonding agent.
-This product guarantees reliable bonding of polyester fibre reinforcement and rubber in car tyres, drive belts and conveyor belts.
+This product guarantees reliable bonding of polyester fiber reinforcement and rubber in car tyres, drive belts and conveyor belts.

 The EMS-participation in the Karl Fischer Industrieanlagen GmbH, Berlin, Germany is increased to 90%.

 Through a joint venture with H.B.
 Fuller Automotive USA, EMS-TOGO strengthens its worldwide activities with process materials for the automotive industry in the field of original equipment manufacture (OEM).
 The joint venture is named "EFTEC".